buntec/ff4s/docs/examples/subscription.md

 # Subscription

-Watching for state changes is one of the most common but rather tricky to handle in frontend development.
+Subscribing to state changes is one of the most common but rather tricky to handle in frontend development.
 In this example we illustrate how this can be achieved in `ff4s` using simple HTTP GET requests to the [numbers API](http://numbersapi.com/), where each request is sent based on user input.